2020 Virtual Annual Meeting

 He completed postgraduate training in Anatomic Pathology and Laboratory Medicine and was Chief Resident at Emory University in 2000.
 Dr. Ray is certified by the American Board of Pathology in both Anatomic and Clinical Pathology, with a special interest in cardiovascular pathology.
 He is a fellow of the College of American Pathologists and a member of the Society of Cardiovascular Pathology.
 Prior to joining CryoLife in 2003, Dr. Ray served as Laboratory Medical Director and Staff Pathologist in four Atlanta area community hospitals.

-Jami Otis joined AlloSource in May 2007 and is the Training Manager of Donor Records.
-She brings more than 25 years of experience in the healthcare industry with 15 years focusing on training/education.
+Jami Otis joined AlloSource in May 2007.
+She brings over 22 years of experience in the healthcare industry, with 15 years focusing on training/education.
 Jami received her education from the University of Colorado Boulder in Molecular, Cellular, and Developmental Biology.
-Prior to joining AlloSource, Jami spent 13 years in the blood banking industry as a Training Coordinator, Cord Blood Educator, and Collections Supervisor.
-Jami also has recovery experience as a recovery tech for Donor Alliance and past experience as an EMT-Intermediate for a rural ambulance service
+Prior to joining AlloSource, Jami spent 13 years in the blood banking/cord blood industry, has experience in tissue recovery, and was an EMT-Intermediate for a rural ambulance service.
+Jami is currently the Donor Records Training Manager and runs the AlloSource Placenta Donation Program.

 Jamie Tichota-George, ST, CTBS